-A translation of $ra\bar{e}vat\bar{o} x^var anayuhat\bar{o} \sim$ the standard YAv. epithet of the Lord Wisdom \sim as 'wealthy/rich, fortunate', simply does not bear the weight of analysis.
-But translating $ra\bar{e}vat\bar{o}$ as 'possessing the light, the splendor, the radiance (of truth)' does.
-So also does translating $x^var anayuhat\bar{o}$ as 'possessing the glory (of personified truth)'.
+Translating raēvatō as 'the light, the splendor, the radiance (of truth)' is supported by both evidence and reason.
+(So also is translating x 'arənaŋuhatō as 'the glory (of personified truth)'.
 Most often, there is no ca- 'and' connecting these two words.
-They are two parallel ways of saying the same thing.
+They are two parallel ways of saying the same thing).